MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, deleted my reddit profile because of the ban and no responce even while being polite, i do not waste my time with them so i deleted my info since it has no purpose besides being a reminder and added the first 9 day report.
 ALEA IACTA EST!
 8-6-26>>
 <<note from author, made a new release under version 2.0.0 11-6-26>>
 <<note from author, Buisy with something new, expect an update with some findings somewhere in the upcoming day's 17-6-26>>
-<<note from author, i got approved to post on hackaday so the project is online there, also added zodiac coil.png wich i forgot to add.
+<<note from author, i got approved to post on hackaday so the project is online there (https://hackaday.io/project/205951-vortex-anapole-confinement), also added zodiac coil.png wich i forgot to add.
 18-6-26>>
 <<note from author, added part 4 soyga, including xlsx files for transparancy.
 19-6-2026>>
 <<note from author, made a new release under version 2.1.0, added the second 9 day'reports.png, 9 day'reports.png, 21-6-2026 Authors note.txt and updated readme accordingly VIVAT SOL ET IGNIS SACER!
 21-6-26>>
 <<note from author, added part 5 RCM.pdf, electroculture apparatus blueprints, Justin Christofleau - Electroculture (english) - 1927.pdf to appendix 30-6-2026>>